PS4 vs. PS4 Slim vs. PS4 Pro: Which should you buy?

 Now that you know everything you need to know about the differences between these consoles, lets break it down!

-- PlayStation 4 — This is the PS4 most likely to be available at a considerable discount, or in a bundle with extra controllers and free games.
-If you're gaming on a budget, this is where you start.
+- PlayStation 4 — This is the PS4 most likely to be available at a considerable discount, or the option you're most likely to find used or certified refurbished.
+If you're on a tight budget, this is still a great modern console.

 - Slim PlayStation 4 — This is the PS4 you will see the most of on shelves this year, and it's the nicer looking of the three.
-If you care about that sort of thing, or you're just rushing in to grab a PS4 and nothing else, this is the version you want.
+This is also the most likely to be found in a bundle with free games and extra controllers if you're looking to get more than just the console.

-- PlayStation 4 Pro — If you own a 4K television, or you're interested in the best possible gaming experience from your PlayStation, this is the console for you.
+- PlayStation 4 Pro — If you own a 4K HDR television, or you're interested in the best possible gaming experience from your PlayStation, this is the console for you.
+Also, if you're looking to go all in on PlayStation VR, you'll want this version of the console.

+Update August 2017: This article has been updated with new information on PlayStation 4 updates and new bundles available for the current models.

 Reader comments